Inebilizumab

 Opportunistic and serious infections

-During the RCP, no opportunistic infections occurred in either treatment group, and a single Grade 4 infectious adverse reaction (atypical pneumonia) occurred in a patient treated with inebilizumab.
-During the OLP, 2 inebilizumab-treated patients (0.9%) experienced an opportunistic infection (one of which was not confirmed) and 3 inebilizumab-treated patients (1.4%) experienced a Grade 4 infectious adverse reaction.
+In NMOSD study during the RCP, no opportunistic infections occurred in either treatment group, and a single grade 4 infectious adverse reaction (atypical pneumonia) occurred in a patient treated with inebilizumab.
+During the OLP, 2 inebilizumab-treated patients (0.9%) experienced an opportunistic infection (one of which was not confirmed) and 3 inebilizumab-treated patients (1.4%) experienced a grade 4 infectious adverse reaction.
+In IgG4-RD study, 3 inebilizumab-treated patients (2.7%) experienced an opportunistic infection (all non-serious herpes zoster) across the RCP and OLP.

 Laboratory abnormalities